trunkmaster/nextspace/Packaging/Sources/README.md

 ### installing default profile and configuration

-Before you can run NEXTSTEP, you need to make sure you install various scripts and configurations that the NEXTSTEP depends on at runtime.
+Before you can run NEXTSPACE, you need to make sure you install various scripts and configurations that the NEXTSPACE depends on at runtime.
 Some stuff is system-wide and it need to be installed by root, other is installed in user's home directory.
 For this reason you should run the following installation script twice.
     # sudo ./9_install_scripts.sh
     $ ./9_install_scripts.sh

+Note that this is "minimal" startup configuration, which uses xinitrc script to start everything up (usually invoked as part of startx).
+If you want to use Login.app or start Workspace in any other way, you may have to create your own configuration.